WangLiYaoTJ/Intelligent-Manufacturing-Large-Models---Textbooks/README.md

 # Intelligent-Manufacturing-Large-Models---Textbooks
 Boom!!
-Students from Tongji University are doing some shady things！
+Students from Tongji University are doing some great things！

 Who are we?